AtomLinter/linter-rubocop/README.md

 Linter package must be installed in order to use this plugin.
 If Linter is not installed, please follow the instructions [here](https://github.com/AtomLinter/Linter).

 ### rubocop installation
-Before using this plugin, you must ensure that `rubocop` is installed on your system.
+Before using this plugin, you must ensure that `rubocop`, version 0.37 or greater, is installed on your system.
 To install `rubocop`, do the following:

 1. Install [ruby](https://www.ruby-lang.org/).